cube3power/atsd/api/data/properties/delete.md

 Properties that are re-inserted before the `major compaction` is completed with timestamps earlier than the `DELETE` marker will not be visible.

-To identify pending `DELETE` markers for a given type and entity, run the following command:
+To identify pending `DELETE` markers for a given type and entity, run:

 ```sh
 echo "scan 'atsd_properties', {'LIMIT' => 3, RAW => true, FILTER => \"PrefixFilter('\\"prop_type\\":\\"entity_name\\"')\"}" | /opt/atsd/hbase/bin/hbase shell